creachadair/recipes/savory/risotto.md

 *  Additives for broth:
    - 1 tsp soy sauce.
-   - With sweet potato: 1 T maple syrup.
+   - With sweet potato: 1 tbsp. maple syrup.

 *  Optionally finish with a small block of smoked Gouda or parmesan, shredded.
    Add this near the end of cooking.